The Four Seasons (band): 1977–1999: Brief split and reunion; Final studio recordings as a band; Increased focus on touring

-The early 1980s saw the addition of keyboardist/music director Robby Robinson, who has remained a member of the Four Seasons for the rest of their history.
+The early 1980s saw the addition of keyboardist/music director Robby Robinson.
+He remained a member of the group until 1996, before returning in 2004 and remaining with the Four Seasons ever since.
 In 1984, a long-awaited collaboration between the Four Seasons and the Beach Boys, "East Meets West", was released on FBI Records, owned by the Four Seasons Partnership, which included most of the surviving Beach Boys (including Brian Wilson).
 However, the record did not sell well.
 Even after the rise and fall of the band's sales in the disco era, the Four Seasons, in one version or another, continued to be a popular touring act.
+The touring contributed to roughly half of the group's income in the late 1980s, with the other half coming from royalties and Gaudio's songwriting and production work for other artists; under the terms of his original partnership with Valli, any songwriting revenue Gaudio earned would be split evenly with Valli.

 In August 1985, MCA Records released the band album Streetfighter, which yielded two singles in the title track and "Book of Love", a post-disco-style revamp of the Monotones' 1957 recording.
 In September 1992, the band released an album entitled Hope + Glory on the MCA/Curb label; this is the most recent band studio album to date, but Valli has released three solo albums since then.
 On at least one or two occasions, starting in the late 1980s or early 1990s, former member Joe Long would make guest appearances with Valli and the band at select shows, but it is unclear if this included full performances or parts of concerts.
 Nick Massi also had occasional brief reunions with the group.
-In 1990, the original four members - Frankie Valli, Bob Gaudio, Tommy DeVito, and Nick Massi - appeared together for the first time in 25 years, at the Four Seasons' induction to the Rock and Roll Hall of Fame.
+In 1990, the original four members – Frankie Valli, Bob Gaudio, Tommy DeVito, and Nick Massi – appeared together for the first time in 25 years, at the Four Seasons' induction to the Rock and Roll Hall of Fame.
 Valli had unsuccessfully fought to have Joe Long included in the induction.
 In 1994, "December 1963 (Oh What A Night)" re-entered the Hot 100 by way of a remix.